 What should I do if I see a nest?
 Anyone who thinks they have found oak processionary caterpillars or their nests should not touch them or attempt to remove them, but should report their sightings to the Forestry Commission with its Tree Alert on-line pest reporting tool, giving as precise details as possible about the location.

 DID YOU KNOW that it is much quicker and easier to manage your own repeat prescriptions rather than leaving them with the Pharmacist?
 We aim to deal with repeat prescriptions within 48 hours, but if you leave it at the Pharmacy, they have to bring it to the Surgery, we issue it, and then it gets taken back to the Pharmacy.
 This can sometimes take up to 72 hours!
 Alternatively, you can use our online system for re-ordering repeat prescriptions at www.oxshottmedicalpractice.co.uk

-From September 2014, we will be holding a diabetic clinic every Wednesday morning.
-This will be run by our practice nurse Rosemary Tyler and new Diabetic Lead GP Dr Nicola Johnson.
+There will be a diabetic clinic every other Wednesday morning.
+This will be run by our practice nurse Rosemary Tyler and our diabetes nurse specialist Caroline Morgan.
 All our diabetic patients will be contacted in due course by Michelle Gibbs, the clinic co-ordinator, and invited in for their annual diabetic review.